Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 2. Maintain Regulatory Compliance

-The compliance aspect is the main focus in the duties of the company's Internal Audit Unit to ensure that the company always complies with applicable laws and regulations.
-SPI conducts regular monitoring of regulatory changes and ensures that the company's activities are in line with the latest legal provisions.
-This function is vital in preventing companies from risking sanctions, fines, or other legal consequences due to non-compliance.
+Compliance is a key focus of the Company’s Internal Audit Unit, which is tasked with ensuring that the company consistently adheres to applicable laws and regulations.
+The Internal Audit Unit regularly monitors regulatory changes and ensures that the company’s activities are in line with the latest legal requirements.
+This function is vital in protecting the company from the risk of sanctions, fines, or other legal consequences resulting from non-compliance.

-In addition, SPI is responsible for identifying and mitigating legal risks that the company may face.
-Through systematic risk analysis, the company's Internal Control Unit helps the company anticipate potential regulatory violations and provide recommendations for preventive measures that need to be taken.
-This proactive approach enables companies to manage compliance risks more efficiently and sustainably.
+In addition, the Internal Audit Unit is responsible for identifying and mitigating legal risks that the company may face.
+Through systematic risk analysis, the Internal Audit Unit helps the company anticipate potential regulatory violations and provides recommendations for necessary preventive measures.
+This proactive approach enables the company to manage compliance risks more efficiently and sustainably.

 One of the crucial responsibilities of SPI is to prepare a comprehensive and accurate monitoring report.

-The report includes not only the findings and discrepancies found during the audit process, but also an analysis of the root causes and their impact on the achievement of the company's objectives.
+This report not only covers the findings and discrepancies identified during the audit process, but also analyzes the root causes and their impact on the achievement of the company’s objectives.

 Professionally prepared reports are the basis for management in making strategic decisions.